valhalla/valhalla-docs/isochrones/api-reference.md

 A request takes the form of `matrix.mapzen.com/isochrone?json={}&api_key=`, where `isochrone?` indicates an isochrone is requested and the JSON inputs inside the ``{}`` include an array of at least one location and options for the route costing model.

-For example, if you want to know where you can travel within a 15-minute walk from your office building.
+For example, you can use the isochrone service to find out where you can travel within a 15-minute walk from your office building.
 The API request for this uses `isochrone?` as the request action, `pedestrian` costing, and a single contour for a 15-minute time interval.
 The response is GeoJSON, which you can display on a map to visualize where you might be able to walk.

     matrix.mapzen.com/isochrone?json={"locations":[{"lat":40.744014,"lon":-73.990508}],"costing":"pedestrian","contours":[{"time":15,"color":"ff0000"}]}&id=Walk_From_Office